beepx-labs/Beep404/README.md

 Welcome to the Beep404 repository, the next evolution in blockchain token standards.
 Beep404 combines the best features of CW721 and CW20, creating a versatile and efficient token standard for the CosmWasm ecosystem.
 Inspired by ERC404, Beep404 extends its vision with enhancements tailored for the decentralized world, offering a multifaceted solution for tokens in the CosmWasm environment.

+## Acknowledgements

+We are profoundly grateful for the overwhelming support from the community, developers, and enthusiasts who share our vision.
+Special thanks to the SEI blockchain community for their invaluable assistance and collaboration in making Beep404 a reality.
+Your encouragement and feedback continue to drive us forward.

 ## Features of Beep404

 - **Hybrid Approach**: Integrates CW721's non-fungible token capabilities with CW20's fungible token features, offering unparalleled flexibility.